-A common place for accidents on rural roads is where a paved road suddenly changes to gravel.
-The reason for that being that drivers do not reduce their speed before it changes to gravel and consequently lose control of the vehicle.
-Loose gravel on road shoulders has also caused a great number of accidents.
+Sadly, accidents do occur on rural roads where a paved road suddenly changes to gravel.
+The main reason is that drivers do not reduce their speed before it changes to gravel and consequently lose control of the vehicle.

-When driving on gravel roads, which are often quite narrow, it is important to show caution when approaching another vehicle coming from the opposite direction.
+When driving on gravel roads, which are often quite narrow, it is important to show caution when approaching another car coming from the opposite direction.
 Flying pieces of gravel are likely to damage your windshields if speed is not reduced.

-Blind hills, where lanes are not separated, can be very dangerous and should be approached with caution.
-There are also many blind curves and corners in Iceland that test a driver’s skill.
+Blind hills and curves, where lanes are not separated, should be approached with caution.
+These are widely found throughout Iceland and test the driver’s skill.

-In Iceland, you can expect livestock to be on or alongside the road.
-It’s usually sheep but sometimes horses and even cows can be in your path.
+In Iceland you can expect livestock to be on or alongside the road.
+It’s usually sheep but sometimes horses and even cattle can be in your path.
 It’s important to reduce speed as they may well run across the road in attempt to join other members of their group.
-This is common all over the country and can be very dangerous.
+This is common all over the country.

-- In Iceland, drivers and passengers are required by law to wear seatbelts, regardless of the type of vehicle or where they are seated.
+- Drivers and passengers are required by law to wear seatbelts.

-- It should be noted that children must either wear seatbelts, or be in child safety seats – depending on their age and maturity.
+- It should be noted that children must either wear seat belts or be in car safety seats, depending on their age and maturity.

-- It is against the law to operate a vehicle in Iceland after having consumed alcohol and the punishment for violating this law is rather stiff.
+- It is against the law to operate a vehicle in Iceland after having consumed alcohol.

-- Iceland requires that vehicle headlights are on at all times, day and night, when driving.
+- Iceland requires that vehicle headlights be on at all times when driving – both day and night.

-- During the summer, there’s daylight both during the day and at night so the day seems long.
-Drivers must be aware of this fact and avoid driving for too long, since they may fall asleep while driving.
+- During the summer, there’s daylight both day and night and the day seems long.
+Drivers must be aware of this fact and avoid driving for too long, risking falling asleep.